Bringing you the best gaming headsets of 2021 on this handy guide, we've curated our picks from the finest gaming headsets on sale today.

-Whether you're looking for the best gaming headset for the PS5, the best gaming headset for the Xbox Series X or S, the best gaming headset for PC use, or the best headset for an older device, we've got you covered with some top-tier options here.
+Whether you're looking for the best gaming headset for the PS5, the best gaming headset for the Xbox Series X or S, the best gaming headset for Steam, or the best gaming headset for an older device, we've got you covered with some top-tier options here.

 Underneath our list of top gaming headphones, we've also included some useful advice on what to look for if you're shopping for a new gaming headset, wireless or otherwise, which you can apply no matter what your situation.

-The best wireless gaming headset on the market today, the SteelSeries Arctis Pro Wireless, is an awesome piece of equipment, delivering a best-in-class audio experience for PS4 gamers.
+The best wireless gaming headset on the market today, the SteelSeries Arctis 7P Wireless, is an impressive piece of kit, delivering an excellent audio experience for PS5.

-The headset is a hugely impressive new entry as we enter the era of the next-gen consoles, with an all-around package – style, setup, audio – that's very difficult to beat.
-Build quality is first-rate, the sound is superb, and as an added bonus there's Bluetooth connectivity too, for attaching other devices.
+The headset is a hugely impressive new entry as we enter the era of the next-gen consoles, with an all-round package – style, setup, audio – that's very difficult to beat.
+Build quality is first-rate, the sound is superb, and as added bonus, there's Bluetooth connectivity too, for attaching other devices.

 The LucidSound LS50X will work with both your current Xbox One console and your new Xbox Series X or S, and you'll be up and gaming in 10 seconds, it really is that fast.
 There's a flexible, removable boom mic, with the ability to cancel out background noise and echoes, plus five EQ modes to pick from.